top of page

 • 3 min read

-Antidepressants play a critical role in managing depression, anxiety, and a range of mood-related conditions.
-They are widely prescribed in South Africa and globally.
-While they are not classified as “addictive” in the same way as substances that create cravings or compulsive use, they can lead to significant withdrawal symptoms if stopped abruptly.
+Antidepressants play a critical role in managing depression, anxiety, and various mood-related conditions.
+They are widely prescribed in South Africa and around the world.
+While these medications are not classified as “addictive” like substances that create cravings or compulsive use, they can lead to significant withdrawal symptoms if stopped abruptly.
 This phenomenon is known as Antidepressant Discontinuation Syndrome (ADS).

-As a healthcare professional, I believe that informed use—and informed discontinuation—are essential for patient safety, stability, and long-term wellbeing.
-ANTIDEPRESSANT WITHDRAWAL is a serious issue and needs to be addressed.
+As someone who cares deeply about mental health, I believe that informed use—and informed discontinuation—are essential for safety, stability, and long-term wellbeing.
+ANTIDEPRESSANT WITHDRAWAL is a serious issue that needs to be addressed.

 Common Withdrawal Symptoms

-Patients who stop their antidepressants without guidance often report:
+Patients who stop their antidepressants without guidance often report a range of distressing symptoms, including:

 • “Brain zaps” or electric shock sensations